knbknb/find-emoji-dik/README.md

 ### Repository Overview

-_find-emoji-dik_ is a Python project that fetches short text fragments from literature-themed Mastodon accounts, converts those fragments into emojis using an LLM API, and posts the emoji responses back to Mastodon.
+_find-emoji-dik_ is a Python project that fetches short text fragments from literature-themed Mastodon accounts or from static text files, converts those fragments into emojis using an LLM API, and posts the emoji responses back to Mastodon.

 _Why?
 This funny little Python project served to refresh my Python skills.
 I'm learning  AI-supported coding and  interacting with LLM APIs.
 Learning by doing._

-This README explains the purpose and provides examples of expected output, requirements, and instructions for using a `.env` file for API credentials.
+This README explains the purpose and provides examples of expected output, requirements, and shell commands for invocation.

 ### Technical Overview